sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 We acknowledge financial and organizational support from

-  * [[http://opendreamkit.org/|OpenDreamKit]], the Horizon 2020 European Research Infrastructures project #676541
+  * [[http://opendreamkit.org/|OpenDreamKit]], the Horizon 2020 European Research Infrastructures project #676541.

 == Travel ==

 We recommend that you follow the suggested travel guidelines for [[http://fpsac2019.fmf.uni-lj.si|FPSAC'19]] found [[http://fpsac2019.fmf.uni-lj.si/local/|here]].
 Participants are encouraged to participate in both
-FPSAC's to optimize value for travel money; especially given the cheap lodging available in Slovenia which makes travel the main cost.
+FPSAC's to optimize value for travel money, especially given the cheap lodging available in Slovenia which makes travel the main cost.